United Kingdom government austerity programme: First austerity period (2010–2019)

 The deficit in the first quarter of the 2018–19 financial year was lower than at any time since 2007 and by August 2018 it had reached the lowest level since 2002–3.
 Hammond's aim at this time was to eliminate the deficit entirely by the mid-2020s.
-At the Conservative Party conference in October 2018 Prime Minister Theresa May indicated her intention to end the austerity programme following Brexit in 2019 and opposition leader Jeremy Corbyn said that austerity could not be ended without significant increases in public spending.
+At the Conservative Party conference in October 2018 Prime Minister Theresa May indicated her intention to end the austerity programme following Brexit in 2019, and opposition leader Jeremy Corbyn said that austerity could not be ended without significant increases in public spending.
 The IFS calculated that funding an end to austerity would require an additional £19 billion per year raised through higher government borrowing or tax increases.
-Hammond's preference was to reduce the national debt with more years of austerity but in the October 2018 budget he agreed to defer the target date for eliminating the deficit, abandoning plans to achieve a surplus in 2022–23 to allow an increase in health spending and tax cuts.
+Hammond's preference was to reduce the national debt with more years of austerity, but in the October 2018 budget he agreed to defer the target date for eliminating the deficit, abandoning plans to achieve a surplus in 2022–23 to allow an increase in health spending and tax cuts.
 The Resolution Foundation described the step as a "significant easing of austerity".
 Hammond said that the "era of austerity is finally coming to an end" but that there would be no "real terms" increase in public spending apart from on the NHS.

 The end of austerity was declared by Hammond's successor Sajid Javid in September 2019, though the Institute for Fiscal Studies expressed doubts that the planned spending in the Conservative manifesto for the 2019 election would constitute a true end to austerity, with spending per capita still 9% lower than 2010 levels.

+Pandemic-era spending (2020–2021)

 The spending plans were dramatically altered in early 2020, with the following two years characterised by vast spending brought on by the COVID-19 pandemic.
-The UK sufferred its deepest recession in 300 years.
+The UK suffered its deepest recession in 300 years.
 Government spending jumped from 39.1% of GDP to 51.9%, widening the deficit to a level not seen even during the 2008 financial crisis, and reversing austerity era efforts to balance national finances.
-The government abandoned efforts to lower the national debt across the lifetime of the 2019 parliament, as had been planned, instead adopting Keynesian policies during the pandemic.
+The government abandoned efforts to lower the national debt across the lifetime of the 2019 parliament, as had been planned, instead adopting policies, described by Will Hutton in The Guardian as Keynesian, during the pandemic.
+The Eat Out to Help Out scheme in particular has been cited as an example of this.